ReshetovItsMe/learn-nodejs-hw/Module 3. In-memory CRUD REST service with validation./README.md

 ## Task 1

-Write a simple REST service withCRUD operations for User entity.
+Write a simple REST service with CRUD operations for User entity.

 * To create REST service,use ExpressJS (<https://expressjs.com/>).
-The User should have the following properties(you can use UUIDas a user identifier (id)):
+The User should have the following properties(you can use UUID as a user identifier (id)):

 ```typescript
 type User = {